Malwareman007/Scanner-and-Patcher/Log4jScanner/Readme.md

 The information and code in this repository is provided "as is" and was assembled with the help of the Tribe N .
 This is not intended to be a 100% true positive solution; False negatives may occur.
 ***

-## Libraries Used
-### Fuzzing
-Fuzzing is an effective way to find security bugs in software, so much so that the Microsoft Security Development Lifecycle requires fuzzing at every untrusted interface of every product.
-If you develop software that may process untrusted inputs, you should use fuzzing.
-### WAF
-A WAF or Web Application Firewall is the protective barrier between a web application and the internet.
-In simple terms, It monitors the traffic hitting website servers with requests, and filters out the ones with malicious intent.
-### WAF bypass payloads
-Trying to gather xss payloads from the internet that bypasses WAF.
-All credit goes to the owners of the payloads.
-### CVE-2021-45046
-In certain non-default configurations, it was found that the fix to address CVE-2021-44228 in Apache Log4j 2.15.0 was insufficient.
-This issue affects the log4j version between 2.0 and 2.15.
-Log4j 1.x is NOT impacted by this vulnerability.
-### DNS Callback
-DNS Callback, custom-dns-callback-host Provides libopendkim with a handle representing the DNS resolver package to be used, such as a handle to an instantiation of a library.The DNS callback is the first stop in the DNS lookup, and it is responsible for dealing with the client that made the initial request.
-The resolver starts the sequence of queries that ultimately leads to a URL being translated into the necessary IP address.
-### RSA
-RSA is a type of asymmetric encryption, which uses two different but linked keys.
-In RSA cryptography, both the public and the private keys can encrypt a message.
-The opposite key from the one used to encrypt a message is used to decrypt it.
-### B64ENCODE:-
-Base64 is a binary to a text encoding scheme that represents binary data in an ASCII string format.
-It is designed to carry data stored in binary format across the network channels.
-Base64 mechanism uses 64 characters to encode.
-### UUID4:-
-Version 4 UUIDs, are simply 128 bits of random data, with some bit-twiddling to identify the UUID version and variant.
-UUID collisions are extremely unlikely to happen, especially not in single application space.
-### Decrypt_data:-
-The conversion of encrypted data into its original form is called Decryption.
-It is generally a reverse process of encryption.
-It decodes the encrypted information so that an authorized user can only decrypt the data because decryption requires a secret key or password.
-### Append:-
-Append in Python is a pre-defined method used to add a single item to certain collection types.
-Without the append method, developers would have to alter the entire collection's code for adding a single value or item.
-### Parse_logs:-
-Parsing is the process of splitting unstructured log data into attributes (key/value pairs).
-You can use these attributes to facet or filter logs in useful ways.
-This in turn helps you build better charts and alerts.
-# For More Go here
 ## Official CISA Guidance & Resources ##

 - [CISA Apache Log4j Vulnerability Guidance](https://www.cisa.gov/uscert/apache-log4j-vulnerability-guidance)